tolicodes/articles/wip/modern-tdd.md

 1. **Reduce future bugs**: Untested code creates a significant amount of bugs, which take a lot of time and money to eliminate
 2. **Technical debt**: Untested code creates a lot of technical debt, that is, inefficient and poorly documented code that makes writing new features difficult
-3. **Well thought out and concise code**: TDD is a change in how you think.
-It forces you to slow down and
+3. **Improve communication and create concise code**: TDD is a change in how you think.
+It forces you to slow down and communicate clear requirements with the product team for how the feature should work.
+4. **Reduces fear of refactoring**: It is significantly safer to refact

 ## Types of testing
 ### Unit Test